J0n4e/MMM-DHT22/README.md

     humidityFontSize: '14px', // Font size for humidity
 	temperatureOffset: 0, // Temperature offset adjustment in degrees Celsius
-    humidityOffset: 0,    // Humidity offset adjustment in percentage points }
+    humidityOffset: 0,    // Humidity offset adjustment in percentage points
+	temperatureUnit: 'F', // Default to Celsius ('C') or use 'F' for Fahrenheit }
   }
 ]